 This classification is intended to provide the highest density of residential use in the Township.
 The Township wants to provide the opportunity for a mix of housing styles, types and densities within the Township.
-The high density residential district will accommodate manufactured homes in a state-licensed manufactured home park.
+The high-density residential district will accommodate manufactured homes in a state-licensed manufactured home park.
 The district will also allow other uses such as family day care homes, state-licensed residential family care facilities, accessory buildings and home occupations.
 State-licensed residential group home care facilities and group day care homes would be considered as special land uses.
 These areas would need to be served by sewer and water and be adjacent to commercial/retail services.
 Additionally, these developments should consider providing public transportation stops for its residents.

-Classification Maximum Density/Lot Size Rural-Agricultural Residential One unit per 2 acres/2 acre minimum lot size Low/Medium Density Residential One unit per acre without public water and sewer; up to 2 units per acre with water and sewer (up to 4 units per acre for multiple family units) High Density Residential Intended for accommodating state-licensed manufactured home parks to provide diverse housing options.
+Classification Maximum Density/Lot Size Rural-Agricultural Residential One unit per 2 acres/2 acre minimum lot size Low/Medium Density Residential One unit per acre without public water and sewer; up to 4 units per acre with water and sewer (up to 4-6 units per acre for multiple family units with water and sewer) High Density Residential Intended for accommodating state-licensed manufactured home parks to provide diverse housing options.
+Up to 6 units per acre with water and sewer (up to 10 units per acre for multiple family units with water and sewer)